XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Introduction

+Here we present the detection by SVOM of a soft and faint burst, XRF~241001A \citep{dagoneau2024a,coleiro2024a}, and its multiwavelength analysis, including the detection of the associated SN with the \textit{James Webb Space Telescope} \citep[JWST;][]{gardner2006a}, to investigate its origin and connection to the collapsar GRB population.
 The structure of the paper is as follows.
-Section~\ref{sec:Observation} describes the observations and data sets.
+In Sect.~\ref{sec:Observation}, we describe the observations and datasets.
 Section~\ref{sec:Data_analysis} presents the analysis and results.
 We discuss the implications in Sect.~\ref{sec:Discussion} and summarize our conclusions in Sect.~\ref{sec:Conclusions}.
-Throughout the paper, we adopt a flat $\Lambda$CDM cosmology of the \cite{planckcollaboration2020a} with $\Omega_{\rm m} = 0.315$, $\Omega_{\Lambda} = 0.685$, $H_{0} = 67.4$~km~s$^{-1}$~Mpc$^{-1}$.
+Throughout the paper, we adopt a flat $\Lambda$ cold dark matter ($\Lambda$CDM) cosmology from \citet{planckcollaboration2020a}, with $\Omega_{\rm m} = 0.315$, $\Omega_{\Lambda} = 0.685$, and $H_{0} = 67.4$~km~s$^{-1}$~Mpc$^{-1}$.
 All magnitudes are reported in the AB system, and uncertainties are quoted at the $1\sigma$ level unless otherwise stated.